KevinKrause/pwgen/README.txt

 With a password length of 15 chars, there are 773 * 773 * 100 * 21 = 1,254,810,900 possible passwords
 (773 six letter words in the current word list, number 00-99, and one of 21 special characters)

 You can try a web based version at https://krau.se/pwgen/ or deploy it yourself as a CGI script.
-See clone.sh for a primitive script to deploy pwgen on your own web server.

-WARNING: clone.sh DELETES FILES IN THE CURRENT DIRECTORY.
-It tries to be smart and should bail when the current directory is not empty, but THERE IS NO GUARANTEE THAT THIS ALWAYS WORKS CORRECTLY.
-REVIEW clone.sh AND PROCEED AT YOUR OWN RISK!

 Here's an example snippet to include in your Apache2 config: